 Washington’s Inner Workings

-VIRTUAL PROGRAMMING: John Dickerson deconstructs the American presidency in his new best-seller The Hardest Job in the World
+NYT bestselling author John Dickerson is an expert on the qualities of the American presidency, The Hardest Job in the World

 JOHN DICKERSON is a sought-after voice for insights into the world in which we live, and a trusted voice to interpret current events.
 Check out his regular columns in The Atlantic and listen to the Political Gabfest podcast on Slate in which he discusses the presidency, the election and a wide range of current events.
 Dickerson is a correspondent for 60 Minutes.
 Previously, Dickerson was a co-host of CBS This Morning.
 Prior to that, he was CBS News' chief Washington correspondent and anchor of Face The Nation.